ModdingAPIs/CloverAPI/README.md

 ## Credits
 - IngoH - Project lead, maintainer, and developer
 - pharmacomaniac (a.k.a. zapybibby) - Settings integration
+- Matteo & Lorenzo - The devs of CloverPit!

 Thanks to everyone who provided feedback and helped to test the API!

+## Fun Fact
+The name "CloverAPI" is a portmanteau of "CloverPit" and "API".
+Really creative, I know.
+Sometimes I amaze even myself.

+Let's go gambling! 🍀